Bristol Beaufighter: Prototypes and refinement

 In February 1940, an order was placed for three Beaufighters, converted to use the alternative Merlin engine.
-The Merlin engine installations and nacelles were designed by Rolls-Royce as a complete "power egg"; the design and approach of the Beaufighter's Merlin installation was later incorporated into the design for the much larger Avro Lancaster bomber.
+The Merlin engine installations and nacelles were designed by Rolls-Royce as a complete "power egg"; the design and approach of the Beaufighter's Merlin installation was later incorporated into the design for the much larger four-engined Avro Lancaster bomber.
 Success with the Merlin-equipped aircraft was expected to lead to production aircraft in 1941.
 In June 1940, the first Merlin-powered aircraft conducted its first flight.
 In late 1940, the two Merlin-equipped prototypes (the third having been destroyed in a bombing raid) were delivered.
-Flight tests found that the Merlins left the aircraft underpowered, with a pronounced tendency to swing to port, making take-offs and landings difficult and resulting in a high accident rate – out of 337 Merlin-powered aircraft, 102 were lost to accidents.
+Flight tests found that the Merlins left the aircraft underpowered, with a pronounced tendency to swing to port, making take-offs and landings difficult and causing a high accident rate – out of 337 Merlin-powered aircraft, 102 were lost to accidents.

 On 2 April 1940, R2052 was delivered to the RAF; it was followed by R2053 two weeks later.
 On 27 July 1940, the first five production Beaufighters were delivered to the RAF along with another five on 3 August 1940.
-These production aircraft incorporated aerodynamic improvements, reducing aerodynamic drag from the engine nacelles and tail wheel, the oil coolers were also relocated on the leading edge of the wing.
+These production aircraft incorporated aerodynamic improvements, reducing aerodynamic drag from the engine nacelles and tail wheel; the oil coolers were also relocated on the leading edge of the wing.
 The armament of the Beaufighter had also undergone substantial changes, the initial 60-round capacity spring-loaded drum magazine arrangement being awkward and inconvenient; alternative systems were investigated by Bristol.

 Bristol's proposed recoil-operated ammunition feed system was rejected by officials, which led to a new system being devised and tested on the fourth prototype, R2055.
 The initial rejection was later reversed, upon the introduction of a new electrically driven feed derived from Châtellerault designs brought to Britain by Free French officers, which was quite similar to Bristol's original proposal.
 The initial 50 production aircraft were approved for completion with a cannon-only armament.
 The design of the cannons and the armament configuration was revised on most aircraft.
 The addition of six .303 Browning machine guns made the Beaufighter the most heavily armed fighter aircraft in the world, capable of delivering a theoretical weight of fire of up to 780 lb per minute; the practical rate of fire was much lower due to gun overheating and ammunition capacity.